10 Common Mistakes Vegans Make

 That will satisfy you for a few meals and is a great way to transition from the animal products you’re used to, but you’ll be missing out on the abundance of incredibly delicious meal options that a vegan diet offers.

-If you can’t find a friend to join you, connect with vegan meet-ups in your area, subscribe to vegan blogs, follow inspiring vegans on Instagram, and attend local vegan festivals and events.
+If you can’t find a friend to join you, connect with vegan meet-ups in your area, subscribe to vegan blogs, follow inspiring vegans on Instagram, attend local vegan festivals, and go on vegan cruises.
 You can find community online at first, and before you know it, you’ll find camaraderie in the vegan scene in your area.
+Visiting local animal sanctuaries is another place to meet other vegans and fellow animal-lovers.

-Although this was my path, it was tough!
-Becoming vegan is a major lifestyle change, and as in any transition, it takes time to get your footing and find a groove that works for you.
+Becoming vegan is a major lifestyle change, and as in any transition, it takes time to get your footing and find a groove that works for you—and that’s totally normal!

 10 Vegan Mistakes You'll Probably Make | WorldofVegan.com | #vegan #vegetarian #crueltyfree #activism